jss367/blog/_posts/2018-10-10-Software-I-Use.md

 [Sublime Text](https://www.sublimetext.com/)
 * I absolutely love this.
 Use it every day
 * With package control
+* Be sure to include the [Markdown Editor](https://github.com/SublimeText-Markdown/MarkdownEditing)

 [Notepad ++](https://notepad-plus-plus.org/) (Ninite)
 * Honorable mention but almost completely replaced by Sublime Text